RPAlbuquerque/gsdm-spatial-ai/README.md

 - **cartographic_rendering_national_regime_map.ipynb**
   Supporting notebook documenting the cartographic rendering workflow used to create the national regime map.

+- **Data Dictionary - Human Mobility.xls**
+  Data dictionary describing the human mobility indicators used in the project.

 - **assets/**
   Folder containing figures, visual materials, and team images used in the repository.